rsml/nesting-tiles/README.md

 ## Known Issues

 * If you add a Youtube Video or website to a Tile component, then in order to remove the content, you have to hover over that tile and right-click on one of the icons that appear in the middle of the Tile (aka the HoverMenu).
 Ideally, you should be allowed to right click anywhere in the Tile.
-* If you try to insert content into a tile that is near the very bottom of the very right side of the page, in some circumstances this will cause the page width and/or height to grow a little.
+* If you try to insert content into a tile that is near the very bottom or the very right side of the page, in some circumstances this will cause the page width and/or height to grow a little.
 So, the user may have to scroll in order to see the whole popup.
 This is not a breaking feature, just a minor nuisance.
 To fix this, you might have to modify the <Popover /> component (from 'react-bootstrap/lib/Overlay').

 ## Roadmap